aubreyrjones/lemon-py/README.md

 ## Values

 "value" tokens are defined by a regular expression, and are returned with both a token code and a text value.
-A single sub-match may be specified, and if present will be used to extract the sub-match as the token's value.
+By default the entire pattern match is returned as the value.
+A single sub-match may be specified, and if present the lexer will extract the sub-match as the token's value--the input matching the entire pattern is still consumed from the input stream.
 No type conversions are applied, all values are returned as strings.

 Value token patterns are checked in the same order they're specified